isc-projects/kea/doc/guide/classify.rst

    of characters a "0" is prepended to it.

 -  IP addresses are converted into strings of length 4 or 16.
 IPv4,
-   IPv6, and IPv4-embedded IPv6 (e.g., IPv4-mapped IPv6) addresses are
+   IPv6, and IPv4-embedded IPv6 (e.g. IPv4-mapped IPv6) addresses are
    supported.

 -  Integers in an expression are converted to 32-bit unsigned integers